 A custom event is created from a user-defined event type.
 The available properties are defined in the event type.

 Custom events are created from user-defined event types.
 These define a set of custom fields which hold the properties of the custom event.

 Each custom field of an event type has a data type and can be defined to be required and/or filterable.

-An event type has a global or local scope and a time to live (TTL).
+An event type has a global or local scope and a time to live (TTL in days).
 Both are applied to all instantiated events.

 Event types can be derived from other (parent) event types.
 An inheritance hierarchy of up to 4 levels is allowed.
 Every event type inherits all fields from its ancestor event types.

 Events can be filtered and sorted by all assigned base properties except